2 Powerful Questions to Improve Your Marriage

 First, it allows me to evaluate my expectations.
 It’s so common to barrel forward in our marriage making demands without stepping back and evaluating whether or not our expectations are reasonable.

 Instead, we tend to visualize what we want and demand it.
-We hold our desires so tightly, we may say or do something that is damaging to our marriage relationship.
+We hold our desires so tightly, that we may say or do something damaging to our marriage relationship.

-The 2nd thing, asking “what did I want to happen” accomplishes, is a deeper look at our own heart.
+The 2nd thing, asking “what did I want to happen” accomplishes, is a deeper look at our hearts.
 The motives/desires of our hearts are under the magnifying glass.
 The diagnosis can be scary.

 A deeper look at my desires reveals whose interests I am pursuing.
-The truth is, as we peel this layer back, it becomes clear how often we make demands that are going to benefit our self.
+The truth is, as we peel this layer back, it becomes clear how often we make demands that are going to benefit ourselves.

 These 2 questions, if faced bravely and honestly will improve your marriage.